azzinoth01/portfolio/DrinkHero.markdown

 This demonstrates strong knowledge of shader programming, real-time rendering techniques, and the ability to create reusable visual effect pipelines adaptable to different gameplay scenarios.

+### Cross-Platform Development (PC & Mobile)

+Optimized the project for deployment on both PC and Android platforms.
+Implemented input handling for keyboard, mouse, and touch controls, while ensuring responsive UI layouts and smooth gameplay across different screen sizes and hardware configurations.
+Applied performance profiling, memory management, and platform-specific optimizations to maintain high-quality gameplay on all supported devices, demonstrating expertise in cross-platform development and scalable system design.

 #### [Itch.io page](https://games-academy.itch.io/drink-hero)